niaid/niaid-design-system/Readme.md

 ### Maintaining NDS

-All changes to the global NDS system (components, global CSS, JS, etc.) occur within the ./global-assets directory.
-This directory is responsible for housing the entirety NDS in its release form.
-The NDS global assets for the documentation site live in the ./niaid-design-system/source/_patterns/00-nds/ directory.
-This directory gets automatically update from the components in the ./global-assets directory.
-If changes need to occur to official NDS components, make those changes in the ./global-assets directory.
-If changes to the documentation site-specific components are needed, make the changes in ./niaid-design-system/source/_patterns/ (with the exception of 00-nds/).
+All of the official, supported components, stylesheets, and scripts live in the ./global-assets directory.
+When the official components or other assets need updating, the changes occur within this directory.

+The global components, stylesheets, and scripts from ./global-assets get pulled into ./niaid-design-system (the documentation site) and ./nds-drupal-theme-master via Gulp.
+Both the documentation site and the Drupal Theme get updated with these assets when gulp is run from within the ./niaid-design-system directory, so the global assets do not need to be manually updated.
+The global assets that are pulled into each directory live in gitignored folders, thus, changes to these files must occur in the ./global-assets folder.

+Changes to the documentation site or the Drupal Theme specific files may occur, and should happen in the approriate directory.

 ## Creating a Production Build